Trial of Michel Tabachnik: First trial

 During the trial Tabachnik was questioned for two hours about his writings prepared for the OTS.
 The prosecution said they had been used to condition and brainwash the members of the OTS into their beliefs and their deaths.
 When questioned, he declared that they were merely "amateur" writings, a set of notes that had been read to Di Mambro that he had liked and decided to make high-level teachings of the group.
 During the trial, no one could figure out what the texts, called "indecipherable", were supposed to mean.
 The prosecution claimed that they contained themes that were used to justify the massacre, speaking of a "transition" and "secret masters" on Sirius.

 Abgrall argued that the writings had helped condition the members into the suicides, as they made the members believe themselves part of an elite group, thus creating a "homicidal dynamic".
 Through this, Tabachnik was viewed as responsible.
-Abgrall later nuanced this interpretation during the trial and said his own interpretation of the nexts was up for debate.
+Abgrall later nuanced this interpretation during the trial and said his own interpretation of the texts was up for debate.
 Tabachnik said the writings had been symbolic, and that he had never imagined that anything in them could be used to justify death.
 Szpiner said the excerpts presented by the prosecution were "snippets" that had been "cut and pasted" out of context.
 Tabachnik had also been paid 192,135 Swiss francs from a company in Panama as payment for these writings; when asked by the judge if this had been fraud, he said that this money was for production costs for the writings and that he had already been cleared by the Swiss courts on this count.
 During the trial, Leclerc argued that the killings had actually been committed for political and financial reasons; this was unsuccessful.

 On 25 June 2001, the court acquitted Tabachnik.
 The writings were deemed unlikely to have influenced the members, and there had been no significant or conclusive proof uncovered that Tabachnik had orchestrated the killings.
 Due to this, the benefit of the doubt was given to the accused.
 Alongside this the judge threw out three civil suits put forward by the relatives of the dead.